jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 .. image:: _static/cluster-policy-clicked-native-client-detail-view-2.png
    :alt: Native Client settings (part 2) continuing the client‑side configuration options (example image placeholder)

+**Native Client** settings fine‑tune how the Windows desktop client behaves:

+* **Auto start** – Launches the CentreStack client when the user logs in to ensure files stay synced.
+* **Hide system tray icon** – Runs the client silently without showing a tray icon.
+* **Disable offline caching** – Prevents local copies from being stored, improving security in high‑risk environments.
+* **Encrypt local cache** – Encrypts cached files so that even if the device is compromised, the cached data remains protected.
+* **Log level** – Sets the verbosity of client logs to aid in troubleshooting.
+* **Restrict user settings** – Prevents end users from changing key client settings such as auto‑start or caching.

 **Client Shutdown Script** – set commands to run when the client shuts down.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Shutdown Script``

 .. image:: _static/cluster-policy-clicked-client-settings-client-shutdown-script-detail-view.png
    :alt: Client Shutdown Script settings showing a field where administrators can specify a script that runs when the client closes

+The **Client Shutdown Script** option lets administrators run a custom command when the Windows client closes.
+For example, you might use this to run cleanup tasks, upload final logs or trigger a backup.

 While this list summarises the major policy areas, each screen contains additional toggles and fields.
 Explore the Default Group Policy pages to fine‑tune how your cluster operates.